Get the same quality editing as Hunter S. Thompson in Hell’s Angels.

 This is an extreme case.
-For the most part, the author has a knack with language and needs help in refining it—polishing and professionalizing it in an authentic voice.
+For the most part, the author has a knack with language and needs help in refining it.
 Whenever I tackle a manuscript, I never lose sight of the fact—most importantly—that there’s a Voice waiting to be supported, to stand out.
 If it’s not your voice that speaks, the reader will probably lose interest; in any case you will not have the same level of satisfaction and sense of fulfillment.
 For one of the main reasons to write is to go through the creative process, wrestle with material, sweat out the blank moments, and eventually proudly offer a completed book to an audience.
 I can help you do that—with the highest attention to ethics.
 Read on to find out about my editing services.

 Below is a list of various levels of editing you can choose from.